Monsieur Doumani: Sikoses

 In March 2015, Monsieur Doumani released their second full-length album entitled Sikoses.
 The album was produced in Nicosia, Cyprus by Monsieur Doumani and consists of 13 tracks, 10 of which are originals and 3 reworkings of traditional Cypriot pieces.

 Sikoses was nominated for the Preis der Deutschen Schallplattenkritik in 2015.
 It was awarded 'Top of the World' in Songlines magazine issue No. 108.
 The album received nominations in the categories "Best Group" and "Europe" in Songlines Music Awards 2016.
 Sikoses reached No.1 in World Music Network's June 2015 chart and No.1 in the November 2015 Transglobal World Music Chart.

 Angathin

 In February 2018, Monsieur Doumani released their third album entitled Angathin.
 The album consists almost exclusively of original compositions.

 Angathin was nominated for the Preis der Deutschen Schallplattenkritik 2018 in the category 'World Music'.
 It was listed as 'Top of the World' in Songlines magazine issue No. 137.
 Angathin reached No.1 in the April 2018 Transglobal World Music Chart, as well as No.2 in the World Music Charts Europe.

+Pissourin

+In September 2021, Monsieur Doumani released their fourth album entitled Pissourin.
+The album consists of 9 tracks, and is a departure from their largely acoustic previous releases, led by an electrified tzouras.

+Pissourin reached No.1 in the October 2021 Transglobal World Music Chart.